-One way listening tests have direct applications in the assessment of physical transmission systems which are essentially unidirectional: examples include broadcast circuits, public address systems and recorded announcement systems in which listening degradations such as loss, noise and distortion may be present.
+Listening tests have direct applications in the assessment of physical transmission systems which are essentially unidirectional.
+Examples include broadcast circuits, public address systems and recorded announcement systems in which listening degradations such as loss, noise and distortion may be present.

-Results of listening-only tests can be applied, but only with certain reservations, to the prediction of the assessment for conversation conducted over a both-way system, such as a connection in a public switched telephone network.
+Results of listening-only tests can be applied, but only with certain reservations, to the prediction of the assessment for conversation conducted over a two-way system, such as a connection in a public switched telephone network.
 The provisos are that the effects of the following additional factors are duly taken into account: